-Action Number Action Action Timeframe Who is Responsible Approx Cost to Description and Evaluation of Action Hazards Mitigated?
-Affected Location in What Cost Will Pav For How Funded Town Town Ordinance to Comply Short Term 1-2 Years then Ongoing 62 Planning Board \$1,500 The Zoning Ordinance needs to be updated as new requirements to the National Flood Insurance Program are necessary for retention of NFIP participation.
+Action Number Action Action Timeframe Responsible Approx Cost to Town Description and Evaluation of Action Hazards Mitigated?
+Affected Location in Town What Cost Will Pay For How Funded 2009 Ordinance to Comply with NFIP Short Term 1-2 Years then Ongoing Planning Board The Zoning Ordinance needs to be updated as new requirements to the National Flood Insurance Program are necessary for retention of NFIP participation.
 The Floodplain Ordinance protects life and property by regulating distance of structures to flood hazard areas, regulating elevation, clarifying definitions, regulating new structures and encroachments, stating duties of the Code Enforcement Officer, etc. The new September 25, 2009 DFIRM maps were adopted by the Board of Selectmen on August 19, 2009.
-Flood, Scouring & Erosion, Wind/Tropical , Winter, River Ice Jam hours of legal review, GIS Legal Budget, Technolo gy Budget - Long Term 4-5 Years 71 Planning Board \$300 In order for Planning Board members and the Building Inspector to remain current with NFIP procedures and policies, regular training must be taken.
+Flood, Scouring & Erosion, Wind/Tropical , Winter, River Ice Jam Floodplains Cost is for 2 hours of legal review, GIS mapping & website incorporation, and public noticing.
+Legal Budget, Technolo gy Budget 2009 Insurance (NFIP) Training to Increase the Understanding and Application of Floodplain Regulations Long Term 4-5 Years Planning Board In order for Planning Board members and the Building Inspector to remain current with NFIP procedures and policies, regular training must be taken.
 Workshops are offered the State and/or FEMA (or in other training) and addresses flood hazard planning and management.
-Consider NHOSI annual conference in May, or online free FEMA or NHOSI webinars.
-Flood, Scouring & Erosion, Wind/Tropical , Winter, River, Ice Jam Floodplains people to Planning Board Budget Develop a Town Roads and Drainage Improvement Plan (Fluvial Geomorphic Long Term 4-5 Years 69 Highway Department \$3,500 Develop a Roads and Drainage Improvement Plan to minimize and mitigate the road washouts experienced.
-Drainage structures Flood, Erosion, Wind/Tropical Town Roadways Highway Dept Budget,
+Consider NH OPD annual conference in May, or online free FEMA or NH OPD webinars.
+Flood, Scouring & Erosion, Wind/Tropical , Winter, River, Ice Jam Cost is for 3 people to attend one \$100 workshop.
+Planning Board Budget 2015 Develop a Town Roads and Drainage Improvement Plan (Fluvial Geomorphic Long Term 4-5 Years Highway Department Develop a Roads and Drainage Improvement Plan to minimize and mitigate the road washouts experienced.
+Drainage structures Flood, Erosion, Wind/Tropical Town Roadways Cost is for \$500 GPS unit and \$2,000 of special staff Highway Dept Budget,